Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Why it works for me and might work for you:

 It’s small and simple.
-I don’t care about creating custom text messages on the trail.
+If you don’t need custom text messages on the trail, it’s perfect.

 DeLorme inReach SE